DanWahlin/Observable-Store/README.md

 #### 1.0.16

-Thanks to a great contribution by Micky Puri you can now globally subscribe to store changes (`globalStateChanged` event) and even define state slices (`stateSliceSelector` setting).
+Thanks to a great contribution by Mickey Puri you can now globally subscribe to store changes (`globalStateChanged` event) and even define state slices (`stateSliceSelector` setting).

 #### 1.0.17

-Merged in another contribution by Micky Puri to ensure the settings defaults are always applied regardless of how many properties the user passes.
+Merged in another contribution by Mickey Puri to ensure the settings defaults are always applied regardless of how many properties the user passes.
 Renamed a settings default property (`state_slice_selector` => `stateSliceSelector`).
 Added editable store example (update/delete functionality) for Angular in the `samples` folder.